bullet-db/bullet-db.github.io/docs/quick-start.md

 ##  Playing around with the instance

-The [UI Usage](ui/usage.md) page shows you some queries you can run using this UI.
+Check out and follow along with the [UI Usage](ui/usage.md) page as it shows you some queries you can run using this UI.